 Have a Picnic-Style Setup

 Okay, this idea is not for everyone, but we think you should at least consider it.
 The next night is going to be fancy so make the rehearsal dinner homey and laid-back.
 Picnic tables and natural linens do the trick.
-(But, of course, elevate this look with next-level flowers because, c'mon.)
+(But, of course, elevate this look with next-level flowers.)

 Embrace a Cool Bar

-Adopt the newest trend in cocktails and serve them from a mobile bar.
-Your guests will love the drinks almost as much as they heart the photo op (and they do love a good photo op).
+Have some fun with your cocktails and serve them from a mobile bar.
+Your guests will like the drinks almost as much as they love the photo op (and they do love a good photo op).
 Up the ante a bit and serve a signature cocktail, especially if you've decided to skip it for the wedding itself.

 Set Up a Fire Pit